-The City of Killeen has an extremely culturally diverse demographic population due to the City's proximate location to Ft.
+The City of Killeen has a culturally diverse demographic population due to the City's close proximity to Ft.
 Hood which integrates multiple cultures and ethnic backgrounds associated with the military and general population.
 Crime victims in the City of Killeen are not limited to one culture or ethnicity, nor is there one specific group that is targeted more than another.
-Therefore, crime victim services must be prepared to provide services to all victims because each person has different needs, feelings, ideas, barriers, and cultural diversities.
-To adequately and fairly serve our diverse population, staff and volunteers from different ethnic and cultural backgrounds will be sought and all staff and volunteers are required to successfully complete cultural diversity training designed to educate them in appropriate crisis assistance for victims and families of different ethnic and cultural backgrounds.
-The City's crime victim services department also utilizes resources to assist our City's underserved population including our homeless, LGBTQ, mental health, disabled, veterans, seniors, and those with language barriers.
-Our crime victim services staff is equipped with an international interpreter service to assist with language barriers while providing assistance.
+Therefore, crime victim services continues to be prepared to provide services to all victims because each victim has different needs, feelings, ideas, barriers, and cultural diversities.
+To adequately and fairly serve our diverse population, staff and volunteers from different ethnic and cultural backgrounds successfully complete cultural diversity training designed to educate them in appropriate crisis assistance for victims and families of different ethnic and cultural backgrounds.
+The City's crime victim services department also utilizes resources to assist our City's underserved population including our homeless, LGBTQ, mental health, disabled, veterals, seniors, and those with language barriers.
+Our crime victim services staff is equipped with an international interpreter service to assist with language barriers while providing victim centered services and assistance.